kisarur/chain-fpga/README.md

 ```c
 void perform_core_chaining_on_fpga(int64_t n, int32_t max_dist_x, int32_t max_dist_y, int32_t bw, int32_t q_span, float avg_qspan_scaled, anchor_t* a, int32_t* f, int32_t* p, unsigned char* num_subparts, int64_t total_subparts, int32_t kernel_id);
 ```
-This is the key function in chainFPGA that takes in the anchor data and other parameters corresponding to the chaining task and processes it (transfer the inputs to FPGA, perform chaining on FPGA, transfer the output to host) on the FPGA-based hardware accelerator.
+This is the key function in *chain-fpga* that takes in the anchor data and other parameters corresponding to the chaining task and processes it (transfer the inputs to FPGA, perform chaining on FPGA, transfer the output to host) on the FPGA-based hardware accelerator.
 The example in `examples/hardware/` can be used as a guide to know how the arguments to this function should be set properly.

 ```c
 void cleanup();